manekinekko/angular-search-experience/README.md

 # Setting up the project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.4.

 ## Cloning the source files

 In order to download (clone) this project on your machine, you need to have `git` installed.
 Read more on [how to install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your system.